PayString/rfcs/src/spec/payid-easy-checkout.md

 2. PayID Easy Checkout URL Assembly

 ## PayID Easy Checkout Discovery
-PayID Easy Checkout Discovery extends [PAYID-DISCOVERY][] by defining a new link in the PayID metadata JRD returned by a PayID Discovery query.
-This link, defined in the [JRD section](#payid-easy-checkout-jrds) of this specification, includes the PayID Easy Checkout URL representing a resource on the wallet which can be used to complete a payment.
+PayID Easy Checkout Discovery extends [PAYID-DISCOVERY][] by defining a new link relation in the PayID metadata JRD returned by a PayID Discovery query.
+This link relation, defined in the [JRD](#payid-easy-checkout-jrds) section of this specification, includes the URL on the payer's wallet that can be used to initiate a payment.

-Recipients who wish to initiate an Easy Checkout flow MUST query the sender's PayID Discovery Server to obtain a PayID Easy Checkout URL.
-PayID Discovery Servers that wish to enable PayID Easy Checkout MUST include a JRD Link conforming to the definition in the [JRD section](#payid-easy-checkout-jrds) of this document in all PayID Easy Checkout Discovery responses.
+Recipients who wish to initiate an Easy Checkout flow MUST first query the sender's PayID Discovery Server to obtain a PayID Easy Checkout URL.
+Therefore, PayID Discovery Servers that wish to enable PayID Easy Checkout MUST include an Easy Checkout JRD Link in all PayID Easy Checkout Discovery responses.

 Recipients SHOULD implement fallback measures to complete a checkout flow if a payer's wallet does not support PayID Easy Checkout.